 Moreover, running models strictly on the device ensures privacy and guarantees that the application remains functional when you are not connected to the internet.

 Plus Point: Sequential models only require a single line of code for one layer.

-Released in 2015, the open source neural network library, Keras focuses on being modular, user-friendly, and extensible.
-From 2017, Google started supporting Keras in their TensorFlow’s core library.
+Released in 2015, the open-source neural network library, Keras focuses on being modular, user-friendly, and extensible.
+In 2017, Google started supporting Keras in TensorFlow’s core library.